This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Xanthan gum – 1/4 teaspoon

-- Soft shell tacos – Just brown some meat with some homemade taco seasoning, or use barbacoa beef!
+- Soft Shell Tacos – Just brown some meat with some homemade taco seasoning.
+You can also use barbacoa beef or pulled pork.

-- Quesadillas – Stuff them with shredded chicken and melt-y cheese.
-(I also have a keto quesadilla recipe in my cookbook.)
+- Quesadillas – Stuff them with shredded chicken and melty cheese.
+(I also have a keto quesadilla recipe in my first cookbook.)

-- Enchiladas – Try my keto chicken enchiladas recipe.
+- Enchiladas – Try my keto chicken enchiladas recipe, which uses these coconut wraps.

-- Hard-anodized skillet with lid – This one is the perfect size for making coconut tortillas.
-It heats evenly, isn’t too big or too small, won’t stick, and won’t scratch.
+- Hard-anodized non-stick skillet with lid – This one is the perfect size for making coconut tortillas.
+It heats evenly, isn’t too big or too small, won’t stick, and won’t scratch easily.
+Avoid using pans that can stick, such as a cast iron skillet.

 - Large silicone turner – It can help pick up most of the tortilla, reducing the risk of breaking when flipping.